SMunganyinka/alu-shell/basics/README.md

-# alu-shell
-This is a project about shell scripting commands.
+This is a project about shell scripting commands